chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

                                     stderr) to apply the setting to.
 Can be one of "always", "auto" (default), "never", or
                                     "no_color" (use non color terminal
                                     sequences).
+Use "auto-tty" or "no_color-tty"
+                                    to decide based on terminal support only.
                                     Can be used multiple times
     --compat-options OPTS           Options that can help keep compatibility with youtube-dl or youtube-dlc
                                     configurations by reverting some of the